GIScience/ohsome-quality-api/docs/development_setup.md

 #### Local database

 For local development no additional configuration is required.
-Per default OQT will connect to the database definied in `docker-compose.development.yml`.
+Per default OQT will connect to the database defined in `docker-compose.development.yml`.

 #### Remote database